w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="start" %}

-### Topic: Contrast and Fonts
+### Topic: Visual Appearance

+{% include excol.html type="middle" %}

 Explain how sufficient contrast ratio for text is essential for some groups of people with disabilities to read and understand content.
-Discuss some font types that enhance readability of the content, including Sans Serif.
+Discuss some visual aspects that favor readability of the content, including font types, spacing, and line height.

-If content authors are involved in the visual appearance of the content, they must ensure that is accessible.
+When content authors decide the visual appearance of the content, they must ensure that is accessible.
 Otherwise, they must collaborate with other team members, such as designers and developers, to ensure accessibility of the content.

-{% include excol.html type="midle" %}

 #### Learning Outcomes for Topic